-Police were contacted by Public Safety at 8:50 a.m. about a phone conversation that made reference to a bomb in North Hall, River Falls Police Chief Roger Leque said.
-RFPD arrived on campus to investigate the claim, and eventually made a decision with Provost Charles Hurt that the building needed to be evacuated.
+Public Safety contacted the River Falls Police Department at 8:50 a.m. about a phone conversation that made reference to a bomb in North Hall, Police Chief Roger Leque said.
+Police arrived on campus to investigate the claim, and eventually made a decision with Provost Charles Hurt that the building needed to be evacuated.

-A suspicious phone call from a campus location was made Thursday to an office in North Hall, Leque said.
-The female caller was reportedly “rambling,” and it was difficult for the individual taking the call to understand what she wanted, he said.
+The female caller was reportedly “rambling,” and it was difficult for Jordan to understand what she wanted, Leque said.

 The caller eventually said, “A bomb goes off in North Hall,” Leque said, adding that she then laughed and said she didn’t mean it.

 The caller has been identified as a 55-year-old woman who suffers from an illness that causes cognitive and short-term memory problems.
 A continuing investigation will determine what action will be taken from this point forward.

 During the conversation, the woman was inquiring about being a student to see what services would be available to her as a student with a disability.